ujikomidn/Ujikom-IDN-2022/README.md

 [Lab 6](https://github.com/ujikomidn/UjikomIDN/blob/main/Lab6.md)

 ## Contributing
-Ideas and Support by FKM, Implementation from Andiama, and Scripts from Andiama and FKM
+Ideas and Support by A Sunnah, Implementation from Andiama, and Scripts from Andiama and A Sunnah